Home » Freelancing » Before You Start Freelancing, 7 Questions to Ask Yourself

 Do you have the skills to run a business?

-When running a freelance business, you will need to be multi-skilled.
-Of course, at some stage in the future, you can hire people to do many of the tasks but, initially, you will need to be good at marketing to find new clients.
-You’ll need to complete financial tasks like invoicing, completing tax returns.
+Of course, at some stage in the future, you can hire people to do many tasks, but initially, you will need to be good at marketing to find new clients.
+You’ll need to complete financial tasks like invoicing and completing tax returns.

 What’s next?